Visyond/website-hugo/site/content/use-cases/_index.md

         useCaseImage: /img/icons/use-cases/use_case_14.svg
         isVisible: true
         useCaseDescription: >-
-          Conceal your model’s proprietary logic, protect intellectual property or other sensitive information and shield stakeholders from information overload by sharing only its sub-parts or visualizations with certain people.
+          Protect sensitive data and proprietary modeling logic, and shield people from information overload by sharing only specific parts of your model.
         useCaseURL: /solutions/what-if-analysis/